When it comes to increasing your social media followers, I’m sure you have heard of using social media automation to assist with this process.

 If you go with an Instagram app to follow and unfollow, chances are that it won’t be a web based app like ManageFlitter.
 Instead, these are typically desktop applications that you install on your computer and then run them yourself.

 When using desktop apps, you might need to consider the use of proxy IP addresses.
 A proxy IP address will essentially change the default IP address of your computer when using certain Instagram accounts in a desktop application.
+Instagram proxies allow users to bypass restrictions and filters imposed by the platform, such as IP blocks or geographic limitations, but it is crucial to choose a reliable and secure provider to ensure data privacy and avoid potential risks.
 As a result, to Instagram it will look like different computers are running these automated processes.